tuupola/php-docker-k8s/README.md

 ## Docker Stack

 Docker stack is usually used for deployment into a swarm.
 Although you could use it also for development.
-To use Docker stack you must have initialised [Docker swarm](https://docs.docker.com/engine/swarm/) before deploying.
+To use Docker stack you must have initialised a [Docker swarm](https://docs.docker.com/engine/swarm/) before deploying.

 ```
 $ docker swarm init